 Interpreting constitutional law is becoming an increasingly complex and important role in politics.
-Obamacare, abortion and gerrymandering congressional districts are all impacted by the U.S. constitution and Supreme Court.
-In an increasingly polarized political climate, constitutional law expert Lee Strang provides the legal analysis behind proposed changes.
+Obamacare, abortion and gerrymandering congressional districts are all impacted by the U.S. Constitution and Supreme Court.
+In an increasingly polarized political climate, constitutional law expert Lee Strang provides a unique perspective as a conservative-leaning legal scholar.
+Strang, the author of the often cited work The Most Faithful Originalist?: Justice Thomas, Justice Scalia, and the Future of Originalism, argues Justice Scalia was the best originalist.

 Federal judge nominations